This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Falafel is a Middle Eastern ball of chickpeas, herbs and spices that’s deep fried.
 Classic falafel is always made with soaked dried chickpeas, which gives them the ideal crispy texture.
-The problem is: you have to remember to soak the chickpeas overnight.
-If you have time and the ability to think ahead, try the classic version!
-It’s absolutely worth it for the flavor, and you can bake it as well.
-Go to Classic Falafel.
+The only problem is—you have to remember to soak the chickpeas overnight.
+If you have time and can think ahead, try the classic version!
+It’s worth it for the flavor, and you can make it baked: go to classic falafel.

 This baked falafel recipe is a shortcut for when you didn’t think ahead and don’t want to mess with frying.
-So, it’s not an authentic recipe: it’s a variation for weeknights so you can enjoy similar flavors!
-Make it with canned chickpeas, which you bake in the oven instead of frying them.
-Falafel is usually shaped as a round ball, but for baked it’s easier to make a disc shape.
+So, it’s not a traditional authentic recipe—it’s a variation for weeknights so you can enjoy similar flavors!
+It’s made with canned chickpeas, which you bake in the oven instead of frying them.

 Baked Falafel